Dominus vobiscum

-Solemn chant tones of the Dóminus vobíscum, from the Liber Usualis.
+Solemn chant tones of the Dominus vobiscum, from the Liber Usualis.
 A bishop says "Pax vobis" ("Peace to you") instead.
-Accent marks are supplied to indicate the stress.

-Dóminus vobíscum (Latin: "The Lord be with you") is an ancient salutation and blessing traditionally used by the clergy in the Masses of the Catholic Church and other liturgies, as well as liturgies of other Western Christian denominations, such as Lutheranism, Anglicanism and Methodism.
+Dominus vobiscum (Latin: "The Lord be with you") is an ancient salutation and blessing traditionally used by the clergy in the Masses of the Catholic Church and other liturgies, as well as liturgies of other Western Christian denominations, such as Lutheranism, Anglicanism and Methodism.